The Cleveland Cavaliers have an Evan Mobley problem, and they need to fix it now

 When Evan Mobley has sparked offensively, he has shown more than a really good big man.
 At Evan's best, he is a dominant two-way threat.
 The inconsistency in Mobley's prowess is not caused by his lacking confidence or poor decision making.
 Through three years, Mobley has displayed high intelligence as a passer on the high post or elbow.
 When Mobley is in the right position, he can utilize his passing to complement above average ballhandling and scoring.
 The Cavaliers have yet to maximize Mobley's talent, forcing him into an unnatural position and diminishing his value.

 Since Mobley's rookie season, his averages have stayed fairly stagnant.
 He has averaged 15, 16.2 and 15.7 points per game, respectively.
 His rebounding hovered above a double-digit average this year before sliding at the end of the year.
-Last regular season, Mobley recorded his most efficient scoring year, reaching a 60 efficient field goal percentage and a 122 offensive rating.
+Last regular season, Mobley recorded his most efficient scoring year, reaching a 60 effective field goal percentage and a 122 offensive rating.
 While Mobley has grown his efficiency and taken advantage of his chances more, the Cavaliers have failed to increase his role and opportunities.

 Last summer, Cavaliers President of Basketball Operations Koby Altman stated Mobley would have a larger role in the team's offense, but it never came to fruition.
 When healthy, Mobley's usage rate was 20.6 percent, only 0.2 percent higher than his rookie season.
 His field goal attempts dropped to a career-low 9.9 attempts per game.
 With such high praise and expectations, the Cavs' inability to utilize Mobley is unacceptable.